KVM GPU

 3-1.
 Check LID information

-Enter the ibstat command in the server working as the Server to check the LID information on mlx5_0 and mlx5_1.
+On the server with the Server role, enter the ibstat command to check LID information for mlx5_0 and mlx5_1.

 [root@test01 ~]# ibstat mlx5_0 | grep 'Base lid'